-The general public has a growing awareness of the transgender community since more famous people coming out and sharing about their transition experience.
+The general public has a growing awareness of the transgender community since more famous people coming out and sharing their transition experience.
 Yet something that often goes unmentioned is that while there are hormones and surgeries available to transgender patients so that they can change their physical appearance, many transgender people, especially those transitioning from male to female, are left with an unchanged voice.
 As a result, transgender females throughout the country are seeking male to female voice therapy so that their voice matches their gender.
 Having a voice that matches their appearance is critical, as many of them fear for their safety if they are “outed” as being transgender.
 If someone is wearing a dress and has breasts, but still as a deep, male voice, this can draw unwanted attention to them.
 As a travel speech language pathologist, you may or may not have already encountered transgender patients who need help with voice therapy.
 For those who are less familiar with the subject, here are some basic things to know about female to male and male to female voice therapy.

 Understanding Male to Female Voice Therapy